CNP-CIIMAR/Nautilus/readme.md

-# NCBI Assembly Metadata Harvester
+# Nautilus (NCBI Assembly Taxonomy & bIoSample Lineage Unified System)

 Fetch assembly-level metadata from NCBI using the **NCBI Datasets CLI**, enrich it with **Taxonomy Lineage** (ETE3) and **BioSample** fields (Entrez), append to a **single TSV**, and rebuild a **filtered TSV** with high-quality geography/biome entries.